Home >> Creator Blog >> 8 Examples of Stock Footage used in Indian Movies

 “PK” (2014):

 A comedy film directed by Rajkumar Hirani has used stock videos of religious places to show the character’s connection to God.
-Movies like Jodha Akbar, Bajrangi Bhaijaan, Lage Raho Munna Bhai have also used B-Rolls to show religious scenes
+Movies like Jodha Akbar, Bajrangi Bhaijaan, Lage Raho Munna Bhai have also used B-Rolls to show religious scenes.

 Mangal Mahadev in Delhi